StaafLab/PureBeta/README.md

 ![](./man/figures/module3.png)

-For more information on each of the functions, go to [staaflab.github.io/PureBeta/](staaflab.github.io/PureBeta/) and click on Reference at the top of the page.
+For more information on each of the functions, go to [our webpage](https://staaflab.github.io/PureBeta/) and click on Reference at the top of the page.

 ## Data